How to Prepare For a Puppy, for Training Classes, and for Life with Your New Family Member

 - Ability to focus for short spells during interactive play.

-- Physical control, especially being able to control bladder movements which is critical for attending a class.
+- Physical control, especially being able to control bladder movements, which is critical for attending a class.

 Importance of Vaccinations Before Joining Classes